Annual Town Assembly - Local Democracy

 The above are for comparison.

 Penrith Council Quite impressive.
-It has a good Agenda with a guest speaker and representations from local community groups such as the Scouts, etc. It even has a friendly buffet to follow the meeting.
-No mention of discussing local issues but what a proper community event.
+A good Agenda with a guest speaker and representations from local community groups such as the Scouts, etc. but tried to exclude council business!
+It had a friendly buffet to follow.
+No mention of discussing local issues but otherwise a proper community event.
 'Under the Local Government Act 1972 s9, all parishes/towns in England must hold an Annual Parish/Town Meeting.
 This is an annual statutory public meeting of the Town’s electors and is therefore not used to address standard Council business. (etc.)'

 Holme Valley Parish Council Their Annual Parish Meeting is difficult to find and without a date.
 It looks at accomplishments over the year and appears to connect with the parish, although its minutes are kept by volunteers and 'No votes taken at this meeting are binding on the parish council.'
 Also, they have reports but no discussion of local issues, like Penistone's second effort above.
 Keep the plebs under control and don't give them power!
 'The Annual Parish Meeting is the meeting where the parish council report to its electorate on what it has accomplished in the preceding year.
 Electors, public and press are invited to hear reports from the Chairman, District & County Councillors, community groups and any organisation that the town or parish council has funded during the year.'